lino-framework/welfare/docs/tested/pcsw.rst

 >>> check("Erna", "Odar")
 [u'Bernard Bodard (169)']

-The following duplicates aren't yet detected though they obviously should.
+The following duplicates are **not yet** detected though they obviously should.
 We are still experimenting...

 >>> check("Bernard-Marie", "Bodard")